nativ3ai/H1DR4-cli/README.md

 ```

 Scheduled tasks run even if the CLI is closed.
 A background daemon watches
 `~/.h1dr4/schedules.json` and launches the command at the specified time.
+Watch tasks check for new items and only alert when the impact meets your chosen threshold.
 If the
 chat interface is open, output is printed directly in the terminal.
 Otherwise,
 the daemon attempts to open a new terminal window to execute the command.